civl-verifier/civl-verifier.github.io/doc.md

 [Summarizing Asynchrony](#summarizing-asynchrony)

-# CIVL Embedding into Boogie
+# Civl Embedding into Boogie

-CIVL is an extension of Boogie.
+Civl is an extension of Boogie.
 In Boogie, (almost every) abstract syntax tree node can be annotated with attributes of the form `{:attr e1, e2, ...}`, where `attr` is the attribute name and `e1, e2, ...` are expressions (denoting parameters of the attribute).
-CIVL programs are embedded in Boogie using attributes.
-This section provides a brief overview of CIVL's constructs and how they are expressed using attributes.
+Civl programs are embedded in Boogie using attributes.
+This section provides a brief overview of Civl's constructs and how they are expressed using attributes.

 Running `boogie -attrHelp` prints all supported attributes.